jellydn/eslint-config-productsway/README.md

 ## Usage

-Create a .eslintrc.js file in the root of your project's directory
+Create a .eslintrc.cjs file in the root of your project's directory

 ```sh
 module.exports = {